What is a product strategy

 How to develop a strategy

-In both cases, as with product development itself, this is not a purely linear process.
+As with product development itself, this is not a purely linear process.
 You will find that as you get to the later steps, you need to double back and update the earlier ones.
 This fits naturally with the fact that creating a strategy is a continuous process, not a once-and-done task.
 However much research you do, there will always be uncertainty.
 Whenever you ship things, you will generate fresh insights that should feed back into the next iteration of the strategy.

 For these reasons, it’s worth generating a strawman strategy (a draft designed for criticism and feedback) as fast as possible, and then updating this as you progress and gather more insights.
 A strawman makes it easier to get feedback from others and focuses where to conduct research first.
 Try developing a strawman in a day, aiming to validate the main assumptions in a couple of weeks, and then continually updating your strategy based on ongoing discovery.